jason-kerney/blog/_drafts/2024-08-12-pain-driven-development.md

 #### 7.1.3.
 Tip to Avoid Superficial Fixes ####

-A lot of the time we actually do not know what is causing the actual pain.
+A lot of the time we do not know what is causing the actual pain.
 We know the thing that is alerting us to it.
 In the first example it was my knee pain.
 But what do we do if we do not know where the pain comes from.
 How do we not implement a superficial fix?
 Both of these questions are answered in the same ways.

 There are two approaches that can help.